Assistant Principal, The Chalfonts Community College (2014 – Present)

 As part of the Senior Leadership Team (SLT), I work alongside the Principal, Vice Principals and the Governing Body to realise The College’s vision and strategic plan.
 I maintain a diverse portfolio of responsibilities, including:

-- Student outcomes: including academic performance at Key Stage Four and Five; the careful monitoring and analysis of student progress; use of data to inform teaching and learning; and the planning of intervention strategies.
+- Student outcomes: including academic performance at Key Stage Four and Five; the careful monitoring and analysis of student progress; use of data to inform teaching and learning; and the planning of intervention.

 - Detailed analysis of school performance data to inform self-evaluation, improvement planning and Ofsted readiness.
 This includes reporting to the Governing Body and other stakeholders, as well as engagement with external review bodies, such as the Buckinghamshire Learning Trust.

-- Strategic oversight of key groups, including students eligible for the Pupil Premium Grant (PPG), students with special educational needs (SEN), and gifted and talented students.
+- Strategic oversight and monitoring of key groups, including students eligible for the Pupil Premium Grant (PPG), students with special educational needs (SEN), and students identified as High Ability.

 - The administration and delivery of internal and public examinations.

 - The monitoring of assessment, data entry and communication with parents – including academic and pastoral reports, and teacher/parent meetings.

 - The GCSE Options process, including taster lessons, option selection and timetabling.

 - Managing the Middle Leadership Team, Cover Supervisors, and Exams Officer.